 - However, common cement mortar can be used in most buildings wherein AAC materials use skinny bed mortar.

-Autoclaved aerated concrete is an economical product use in construction, where a building is specifically designed in modules to accommodate the dimensions of the product.

-- However, common cement mortar can be used in most buildings wherein AAC materials use skinny bed mortar.

 It is economical product used in construction, where a building is specifically designed in modules to accommodate the dimensions of the product.